Guidance for Industry and FDA Staff: Hemodialysis Blood Tubing Sets - Premarket Notification [510(k)] Submissions

 This document supersedes “Hemodialysis Blood Tubing Sets - Premarket Notification [510(k)] Submissions” dated April 14, 2008.

 For questions regarding this document, contact Mr. Joshua Nipper at 240-276-4151 or via email at email@example.com.

 Contains Nonbinding Recommendations

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1649) to identify the guidance you are requesting.

 Table of Contents